ska-sa/katsdpmodels/doc/user/structure.rst

 3. For each target, the alias for the current configuration is pointed to by :samp:`{model_type}/current/{target}.alias`.

 The :samp:`{target}` may contain multiple components separated by slashes.
-It may also be empty, in which case the current alias is named :samp:`{model_type}/current.alias`.
+It may also be empty for telescope-level models, in which case the level 2 alias becomes :samp:`{model_type}/config/{config}.alias` and the level 3 alias becomes :samp:`{model_type}/current.alias`.
 The :samp:`{config}` is intended to be a flat version string for the configuration.
 See :doc:`telstate` for an example of how these aliases point to each other.

 Below, we list the naming conventions currently in use for MeerKAT for :samp:`{target}` and :samp:`{config}`.
 Other telescopes will likely use